-Our simulations do show that false-positive, high-probability associations (>80%) are almost entirely found nearby ($d \leq 1.5$ kpc).
-We therefore discard all the nearby (<1.5 kpc) OB associations with a probability lower than 90 %, retaining only the very high probability groups (now named associations 1-4) and the very distant group with a moderately-high probability (association 5).
-The 4 discarded candidate associations would require further data (e.g. RVs), more precise astrometry or expanded membership amongst lower-mass stars to confirm them as being real.
+Our simulations do show that false-positive, high-probability associations (>80 per cent) are almost entirely found nearby ( $d \leq 1.5$ kpc).
+We therefore discard all the nearby (<1.5 kpc) OB associations with a probability lower than 90 per cent, retaining only the very high probability groups (now named associations 1-4) and the very distant group with a moderately high probability (association 5).
+The four discarded candidate associations would require further data (e.g. RVs), more precise astrometry or expanded membership amongst lower mass stars to confirm them as being real.

-The result of this process is that we are left with 5 new highconfidence, spatially- and kinematically-coherent OB associations in the Auriga region.
+The result of this process is that we are left with five new highconfidence, spatially, and kinematically coherent OB associations in the Auriga region.
 We show them in Galactic coordinates in Fig. 7, in Galactic transverse velocity in Fig. 8 and in distance in Fig. 9.
-These new OB associations are distributed over a range of distances from 1 kpc to almost 3 kpc, with many super-imposed on each other on the plane of the sky, explaining the difficulty separating their members with pre-Gaia data.
+These new OB associations are distributed over a range of distances from 1 kpc to almost 3 kpc, with many superimposed on each other on the plane of the sky, explaining the difficulty separating their members with pre-Gaia data.